Private Chat

 Updated by Geoff Hensley

-Private chat allows a Host to connect one-on-one with an attender on the platform.
+Private Chat allows a Host to connect one-on-one with an attender through the platform.

 Allowing Private Chat

-One of the most powerful things we can do as believers is pray for one another.
-Encouraging your attenders to request prayer in the chat and through video is a great way your Host team can engage with them.
-Equip your Hosts for prayer conversations.
+Prayer is one of the most powerful ministry tools we have.
+Encouraging your attenders to request prayer in the chat and through video can lead to greater engagement with Hosts.
+Learn how to equip your Hosts for prayer conversations.

 Requesting Private Chat